luismattos/rocketseat/MONGOSE-MIGRATEMONGO.md

 #### Field Selection

-If we only want a few specific fields returned for the populated documents, we should pass the usual field name syntax as the second argument to the populate method
+If we only want a few specific fields returned for the populated documents, we should pass the usual field name syntax as the second argument to the populate method.

 ```js
 Story.findOne({ title: /casino royale/i })